caio/cantine/README.markdown

 I plan on exploring the whole ecosystem so documentation will come someday, but for now here's a brief outline of the modules:

-* `tique::top_collector`: A `tantivy` top collector that allows checking for a condition before collecting a matching document, particularly useful in streaming and highly dynamic filtering contexts.
-Used in `cantine::index` as a way to navigate results without offsets/pages
+* `tique::top_collector`: A `tantivy` group of top collectors that allows checking for a condition before collecting a matching document, particularly useful in streaming and highly dynamic filtering contexts.
+Used in `cantine::index` as a way to navigate results without offsets/pages, sort by fields and change ordering.

 * `tique::query_parser`: A simplified query parser that only knows about term and phrase queries (and their negation).
 Mostly an excuse